-Incarcerated personsmay appeal the finding of a first level appeal by filing a second level appeal to the Chief Deputy within (5) five days of receiving the findings of the first level appeal.
-The Chief Deputywill have (14) fourteen days to review the grievance and either confirm or deny it.
-If the Chief Deputy confirms the grievance, corrective actions will be initiated.
-In either case, the incarcerated person shall receive a written response to the appeal.
+Inmates may appeal the finding of a grievance to the Chief Deputy as the final level of appeal within five days of receiving the findings of the original grievance.
+The Chief Deputy will review the grievance and either confirm or deny it.
+If the Chief Deputy confirms the grievance, he/she will initiate corrective actions.
+In either case, the inmate shall receive a written response to the appeal.